 Sweden and the UN in figures

-Sweden's financial commitment to the UN system*
+Sweden's financial involvement in the UN system*

-- Sweden is the sixth largest financial donor to the UN system.
-In 2013, it contributed around SEK 8.8 billion (USD 1.0 billion) to the UN system.
-More than 90 per cent of this was voluntary contributions, making Sweden the world's second largest per capita donor.
+Sweden is the sixth largest financial donor to the UN system, and through Sida alone Sweden contributed SEK 6.2 billion to the UN system in 2017.
 Sweden is one of few countries that meets the UN development assistance target of 0.7 per cent of GNI.

-* Exchange rate fluctuations may affect these
+* Exchange rate fluctuations may affect these figures